wp-plugins/microblog-poster/readme.txt

 No worries, it's rather a simple procedure.

-    1. In order to post updates through the Twitter Api you'll need first to create your own Twitter App here: https://dev.twitter.com/apps
+    1. In order to post updates through the twitter Api you'll need first to create your own Twitter App here: https://dev.twitter.com/apps

     2. Once you've created your twitter app you have to change its access level